wexeis/Documentation/04_Challenges/movie-database/readme.md

 ## Step 1 - Setting up the project

-- create a new directory
-- go in the directory and run `npm init` to create a new project
+- go in the movie-database directory and run `npm init` to create a new project
 - answer whatever you like to the questions
 - install express: `npm install --save express`
 - also, install nodemon, it will make things easier: `npm install --save-dev nodemon`